- Kids and teens are more susceptible to mental health problems because their brains are still developing.

-- When parents get divorced, and if they let their issues take priority, that balance of love and support can get thrown off and have negative implications on their kid’s wellbeing.
+- When parents divorce, this balance of love and support can get thrown off and negatively impact the kids.

-- You should also do your best as co-parents to get along, communicate about your child’s wellbeing, and continue to model what a healthy relationship looks like.
+- Also, do your best to co-parent: communicate about your child’s wellbeing, and continue to model what a healthy relationship looks like.

-- Finally, put your kid’s needs first: do whatever it takes to put your differences aside so you can continue to provide your kid with the love and support they need.
+- Finally, prioritize your child’s wellbeing—do whatever it takes to put your differences aside so you can continue to offer the love and support your child needs.

-The Implications of Divorce on Your Child’s Wellbeing
+The Implications of Divorce: Your Child’s Wellbeing Might Be at Risk

 That said, children aren’t always negatively impacted when their parents separate.
 It has much to do with how their parents go about the divorce, how they talk with their children about the separation, and whether or not they continue to provide their children with the support they need—especially in the midst of this difficult change.

-Make This Change Easier on Your Kids: 3 Keys
+Make This Adjustment Easier on Your Child: 3 Keys